joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6631931/2025/09/15/arsenal-team-news-saka-odegaard-champions-league/

 **Vikings QB J.J.
 McCarthy likely to miss Week 3 with sprained ankle, Carson Wentz to start**\
-`McCarthy, a second-year man from Michigan, struggled mightily in the Vikings' Week 2 loss to the Falcons on Sunday and was sacked six times.`\
+`McCarthy, a second-year man from Michigan, struggled mightily in the Vikings' Week 2 loss to the Falcons and was sacked six times.`\
 https://nytimes.com/athletic/6631929/2025/09/15/jj-mccarthy-hurt-carson-wentz-vikings-depth-chart/

 **Newcastle cancel more than 100 season tickets and apologise for 'oversight'**\